Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Boundary Exact Sequences, Rigidity Islands, Classification, and Obstruction

 \subsection{Classification of Rigidity Islands}

 The existence of rigidity islands shows that canonical algebraic structure persists locally even after global boundary failure.
 The next question is whether these persistent substructures admit intrinsic classification.
-In this section we show that rigidity islands are classified by \emph{purely internal} invariants.
+In this section we show that rigidity islands are classified by intrinsic invariants internal to the rigidity island itself.
 Although rigidity islands arise from phases with boundaries, their intrinsic structure lies entirely in the boundary-free regime of Algebraic Phase Theory.

 The key point is that rigidity islands retain full control of defect, filtration, interaction, and termination.
 As a result, their classification reduces to the same intrinsic invariants that classify fully rigid phases, but applied locally beyond global boundary failure.